Employer of Record

 Financial Security Benefits

 • Provident Funds: These are savings plans sponsored by employers, allowing employees to save for retirement.
-Both the employer and employee contribute to this fund.
+Both the employer and employee may contribute to this fund where a recognized scheme exists.

 • Gratuity Payments: Some organizations provide a lump sum payment upon an employee’s retirement or termination after a certain period.